-BONNIE Sara Smith and Jerry Jondreau have had to reckon with the term "invasive" before.
-They're among the coauthors planning.
+BONNIESara Smith and Jerry Jondreau have had to reckon with the term "invasive" before.
+They're among the coauthorsWILLISON:of the Tribal Climate Adaptation Menu, which centers indigenous knowledge and needs in climate resilience planning.
 These are perspectives that have been ignored or appropriated in this field for too long.
 We'll be hearing much more about the Tribal Climate Adaptation Menu soon.